 RDF, Resource Description Framework, how to use

-The RDF format allows to mix together two XML documents into a single one, describing the relations in the data, and is used by XUL to describe in the data file itself how data is displayed by the graphical interface of the program.
+The RDF format allows to mix together two XML documents into a single one, describing the relations in the data, and may br used by web apps to describe in the data file itself how may be displayed by the graphical interface of the program.

 This format is convenient when the data must have a structure